ClinConnect ClinConnect Logo

 • Any one of the following at Registration is regarded as a criterion for exclusion from the study:

 • 1.
-Triple negative breast cancer (ER-negative and PR-negative and HER2-negative) where ER and PR positivity is defined as ≥ 10% staining on IHC47.
+Triple negative breast cancer (ER-negative and PR-negative and HER2-negative) where ER and PR positivity is defined as ≥ 10% staining on IHC.

 • 2.
-Previous ipsilateral in-situ or invasive breast cancer.
+Previous invasive breast cancer and/or DCIS in either breast.

-• 3.
-Participants who have a mastectomy for the index cancer.
+• 4.
+Participants who plan to have a mastectomy for the index cancer.

-• 10.
-Concurrent illness/conditions which limits life expectancy to 10 years.
+• 11.
+Concurrent illness/conditions which limits life expectancy to 10 years or less.

 • Allocation: Arm A - Radiotherapy Omission

-• In addition to the above criteria, for inclusion in the omission of radiation therapy arm of the study after surgery, participants must fulfil all the following criteria (see Section 9.5.2).
+• In addition to the above criteria, for inclusion in the omission of radiation therapy arm of the study after surgery, participants must fulfil all the following criteria.
 Participants not fulfilling any one of the following criterial will be allocated to Arm B:

+• 1.
+Has nil/minimal or mild BPE in the breast containing the index lesion on pre-operative breast MRI.

 • 2.
-Has nil/minimal or mild parenchymal enhancement on pre-operative MRI.
+BCS with unifocal\*\*, invasive primary tumour (including any surrounding DCIS) ≤ 20 mm.

 • 3.
-Breast conserving surgery with invasive primary tumour (including any surrounding DCIS) ≤ 20 mm.

-• 4.
 Radial resection margins must be ≥ 2 mm clear of any invasive cancer and ≥ 2 mm clear of any DCIS.
-Superficial or deep margins of \< 2 mm for invasive cancer and DCIS are allowed if all breast tissue from the subcutaneous tissue or pectoralis fascia respectively was removed and radial margins are ≥ 2 mm for invasive cancer and DCIS.
+Superficial or deep margins of \< 2 mm for invasive cancer and DCIS are allowed if there is no tumour on ink and all breast tissue from the subcutaneous tissue or pectoralis fascia respectively was removed and radial margins are ≥ 2 mm for invasive cancer and DCIS.

-• 6.
-Absence of lymphovascular invasion and extensive intraductal component.
+• 5.
+Absence of LVI and extensive intraductal component (EIC) on final pathology.

 • 7.
 Have no additional BIRADS 3+ lesions not shown to be benign on pre-operative or surgical biopsy.

-• 8.
-Participants must be allocated within 8 weeks after final breast surgery.
+• 9.
+Participants must be allocated to a treatment arm within 8 weeks after final breast surgery.

 • * Where histopathology is unable to identify a 'bridge' of tumour tissue joining two or more apparent invasive cancer foci the following will be used to confirm unifocal disease:

-• All foci must be of the same histology
+• All foci must be of the same histological subtype

 • In addition to the above Inclusion Criteria, participants who fulfil one any of the following criteria will receive standard treatment:

 • 1.
-Has moderate or marked parenchymal enhancement on pre-operative MRI.
+Has moderate or marked BPE in the breast containing the index lesion on pre-operative breast MRI.

 • 2.
-Has a biopsy-proven malignant occult lesion (mOL) identified on MRI.
+Has a biopsy-proven mOL identified on breast MRI.

 • 3.
-Suspicious lesion identified on CEM but not on MRI and confirmed on investigation to be a malignant lesion.
+Suspicious lesion identified on CEM but not on MRI and confirmed on investigation to be a DCIS or invasive breast cancer.

 • 5.
 Clinical team meeting determination that RT be recommended.